 The wood of the jackfruit tree is prized for its physical beauty and functional attributes.
 The color of the wood may change with age from yellow to dark red.
 The wood is also naturally resistant to termites and fungus and is comparable to teak for its strength.

-Jackfruit woodchips are boiled with alum to produce a yellow dye, used for coloring silks and the cotton robes of Buddhist monks.
+Jack tree woodchips are boiled with alum to produce a yellow dye, used for coloring silks and the cotton robes of Buddhist monks.

-As food the Jackfruit is also varied, everything from its flesh to its seeds have been used to make wonderfully diverse creations such as chutneys, curries, and strong liquor!
+As food the jackfruit is also varied, everything from its flesh to its seeds have been used to make wonderfully diverse creations such as chutneys, curries, and strong liquor!

 Jackfruit provides a little bit of both Vitamin C and B6 (23% and 16%, respectively).

-When we heard Trader Joe’s sold cans of Jackfruit in brine, we could not wait to get one home and crack it open.
+When we heard Trader Joe’s sold cans of jackfruit in brine, we could not wait to get one home and crack it open.
 Our foodie vegan interwebs were flooded with mouthwatering pics of plant-based faux-pulled-pork recipes, we just had to get in on the action!

 It must be pointed out however that while jackfruit is commonly used as meat substitute because of it’s fleshy consistency, it contains very little plant protein (1.7g per serving) so, we added cooked lentils to our tacos for that reason.
 You are free to add any plant protein of your choosing, gotta keep it balanced 💚